carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.WorldSettings.synchronous_mode"></a>**<font color="#f8805a">synchronous_mode</font>** (_bool_)
 States the synchrony between client and server.
-When set to true, both will work together the simulation step by step.
+When set to true, the server will wait for a client tick in order to move forward.
 It is false by default.
 - <a name="carla.WorldSettings.no_rendering_mode"></a>**<font color="#f8805a">no_rendering_mode</font>** (_bool_)
 When enabled, the simulation will run no rendering at all.
 This is mainly used to avoid overhead during heavy traffic simulations.
 It is false by default.
 - <a name="carla.WorldSettings.fixed_delta_seconds"></a>**<font color="#f8805a">fixed_delta_seconds</font>** (_float_)
-Grants that the time elapsed between two steps of the simulation is fixed.
+Ensures that the time elapsed between two steps of the simulation is fixed.
 Set this to <b>0.0</b> to work with a variable time-step, as happens by default.

 <h3>Methods</h3>
 - <a name="carla.WorldSettings.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**synchronous_mode**=False</font>, <font color="#00a6ed">**no_rendering_mode**=False</font>, <font color="#00a6ed">**fixed_delta_seconds**=0.0</font>)